Home » By Course » Drinks » Non-Alcoholic Eggnog

 • Once combined, return the mixture to the saucepan and cook over medium heat until it reaches 160 °F, stirring constantly.
 Remove from heat and let cool completely.

 • Strain the eggnog through a fine mesh strainer into a bottle or jar.
 Stir in vanilla extract and ground cinnamon.
 Refrigerate until cold.
+Serve chilled with an optional dusting of nutmeg or cinnamon.

 Notes

-• Add a finishing touch with whipped cream, a cinnamon stick, or a sprinkle of cocoa powder.
+Serve: Add a finishing touch with whipped cream, a cinnamon stick, or a sprinkle of cocoa powder.
 You can also garnish with orange peel, star anise, or whole cloves for a festive look.

 Store: Store your cooled eggnog in a clean, airtight bottle or jar in the refrigerator, keeping it tightly sealed so it stays fresh for up to 3 days and doesn’t pick up other odors.
 Stir before serving since separation is normal, and if you want it warm, gently heat the amount you need over low heat while stirring so it doesn’t boil or curdle.